ByteXenon/MathParser.lua/README.md

 print(myParser:solve("(1 + 2) * 2^3^2")) -- Outputs: 1536
 ```

 This is just a small sample of what MathParser.lua can do.
-For more information, check out the [documentation](docs/Documentation.md) or the source of the [API](src/MathParser.lua).
+For more information, check out the [documentation](docs/Documentation.md), the source of the [API](src/MathParser.lua), or the [example usage](./example.lua).

 ## License